pkrastev00/PriceImpactCancellations/README.md

 # PriceImpactCancellations
-Public repository submitted as part MSc thesis.
+Public repository submitted as part of MSc thesis.
 Only one example file for extracting features from LOBSTER data is available.
 Already extracted features and files regarding the other experiments are available upon request.

 ## utils
 Contains all files used for preprocssing the LOBSTER data.
 More precisely each files achieves the following: